Skip to content

 4. The entry is appended to the collection file in collections/.

 Collection entries always record the specific printing (set code and collector number), since collection cards have monetary value tied to the exact printing.
-Condition defaults to unknown (“Don’t Care”) if not specified.

 3. The entry is appended to the wanted list file in wanted/.

+In the specific flow, a printing that cannot be resolved (no pin and no way to ask) is an error — the command never silently degrades a specific request to a name-only entry.
 Wanted list entries require only the card name; the printing and finish are optional (see the card states).
 A default finish can be specified with -f.